The SALSA MLPA Probemix P102 HBB is an in vitro diagnostic (IVD)1

-or a research use only (RUO) assay for the detection of deletions or duplications in the human beta-globin (HBB
+for the detection of deletions or duplications in the beta-globin (HBB

-) gene cluster and its regulatory region located on chromosome 11p15.4 in order to confirm a potential cause and clinical diagnosis for beta-thalassaemia or hereditary persistence of foetal haemoglobin (HPFH).
+) gene cluster and its regulatory region located on chromosome 11p15.4 in genomic DNA isolated from human peripheral whole blood specimens.
+P102 HBB is intended to confirm a potential cause for and clinical diagnosis of beta-thalassaemia or hereditary persistence of foetal haemoglobin (HPFH) and for molecular genetic testing of at-risk family members.
 In addition, this probemix can be used as confirmation of sequencing results for the presence of the mutation causing sickle cell anaemia (SCA) or sickle cell disease (SCD).
-This product can also be used for carrier testing of at-risk family members/individuals.
-This assay is optimised for use with human DNA derived from peripheral blood.

-Deletions or duplications detected with the P102 HBB probemix should be verified by another technique.
-In particular, deletions and duplications detected by only a single probe always require validation by another method.
+Copy number variations (CNVs) detected with P102 HBB should be confirmed with a different technique.
+In particular, CNVs detected by only a single probe always require confirmation by another method.
 Most defects in the HBB

-gene region are point mutations, the majority of which are not detected by MLPA.
-It is therefore recommended to use this SALSA MLPA probemix in combination with sequence analysis of the HBB
+gene region are point mutations, most of which will not be detected by MLPA.
+It is therefore recommended to use this assay in combination with sequence analysis.

 The beta-globin gene cluster, consisting of five functional genes (HBE1, HBG2, HBG1, HBD